 Coach Kwesi Appiah with the team from Appiah-Karim Company.
 Photo Credit – Graphic.com

-3. Kwesi Appiah’s Solar Factory Comes with a Training Facility!
+3. The Kwesi Appiah’s Solar Factory Comes with a Training Facility

-Speaking to Oman FM, the President of Palmer Group Company, George Palmer revealed that the partnering companies are also going to set up a full-fledged training facility which will train the youth in solar panel fabrication.
-They will also set up a marketing and service center to offer 24 hours services as apart of the initiative as well.
+While speaking to journalists on the matter, the President of Palmer Group Company, George Palmer revealed that the partnering companies are also going to set up a full-fledged training facility which will train the youths in solar panel fabrication.
+They are expected to set up a marketing and service center to offer 24 hours services as apart of the initiative as well.

-5. The Much-anticipated Solar Factory is Expected to Reduce Energy Crisis, Social Vices!
+5. The Much-anticipated Solar Factory is Expected to Reduce Energy Crisis and Social Vices

-Speaking to the Daily Graphic about the initiative, a consultant of the Appiah-Karim company, Mr Kwame Nti Karikari, said that the project is not only targeted at making power readily available for domestic usage but also to ensure that energy for factories across the country is made efficient and affordable.
+While speaking to reporters about the initiative, a consultant of the Appiah-Karim company., Mr. Kwame Nti Karikari said that the project is not only targeted at making power readily available for domestic use but also to ensure that energy for factories across the country is made efficient and affordable.

-As to why Appiah and Co chose Ashaiman, Mr. Palmer disclosed that they want to cut down the currently high rate of criminal activities in the municipality by getting majority of the unemployed youth engaged in the meaningful occupation.
+As to why Appiah and Co decided to invest Ashaiman, Mr. Palmer disclosed that they want to cut down the currently high rate of criminal activities in the municipality by getting the majority of the unemployed youth engaged in the meaningful occupation.
 He also pointed out that Ashaiman is one of the fastest growing cities in Ghana, hence, the reason the project is being set up in the area.
 Mr. Palmer also expressed confidence that the project will not only improve the condition of residents but also gain investors’ confidence.

-The solar factory will be the second laudable initiative Mr. Kwesi Appiah is embarking on since since his return to Ghana to coach the Black Stars this year.
-Recall that the second-time Ghana national team coach earlier in the year, set up a foundation to cater for retired Ghanaian sports personalities.
+The Kwesi Appiah’s solar factory will be the second initiative he is embarking on since his return to Ghana to coach the Ghanian national team.
+Recall that the Black Stars two-time coach, earlier this year, set up a foundation to cater for retired Ghanaian sports personalities.